JoelNiklaus/LawInstruct/README.md

 - replace ANSWER_GENERATION with QUESTION_ANSWERING (Joel)
 - add urls to the source in the init call (MBE, civipro, mc_ecams, professional_law, sara_prolog)
 - test the dataset generation thoroughly (Joel)
+- run the script on a big machine to generate the datasets and upload to lawinstruct organisation on huggingface hub ( Joel)

 ## Datasets still to add: